-LeapFrog Investments Group, Ltd. ("LeapFrog") is a founding signatory to the Operating Principles for Impact Management (the "Impact Principles").
-The International Finance Corporation ("IFC"), in consultation with a core group of impact investors and other external stakeholders including LeapFrog, developed the Operating Principles for Impact Management.
+LeapFrog Investments Group, Ltd. ("LeapFrog") is a founding signatory to the Operating Principles for Impact Management (the "Impact Principles").1 The International Finance Corporation ("IFC"), in consultation with a core group of impact investors and other external stakeholders including LeapFrog, developed the Operating Principles for Impact Management.
+In 2022, the host for the Impact Principles transferred from the IFC to the Global Impact Investing Network.
 These Impact Principles support the development of the impact investing industry by establishing a common discipline around the management of investments for impact.